useless-bit/Open-Package-Deploy/README.md

 # Privacy

-OPD will only communicate with its own services.
+OPD will only communicate with its own services (in the `docker-compose.yml`).

 OPD has no tracking or analytics features.
 All data is stored on your system and nothing is shared.

-The Server will only communicate with Keycloak.

-The Frontend/Web-App will only communicate with the Server and Keycloak.

-The Agent will only communicate with the Server.